claviering/textEdit/README.md

 7. [ ] Improve performance: clearRect and rerender selected word
 8. [x] copy selected word to clipboard
 9. [x] ctrl/command + a to select all
+10. [x] mouse cursor will be text all time
+11. [ ] can click evenwhere